faassen/bowerstatic/doc/tutorial.rst

   local.component('mycode', '/path/to/directory/mycode', version='1.1.0')

+XXX since 'main' is also useful, we *should* use bower.json for the name and version.
+Though version rules are special.

 A component is defined by a unique name (which is used in its URL), a path to a directory with client-side code in it that you want to publish under that name, and a version.